Gender-Based Violence

 Gender-Based Violence (GBV)

 Gender-based violence (GBV) is defined as “any type of violence that is rooted in the exploitation of unequal power relationships between genders,” including “gender norms and role expectations specific to a society as well as situational or structural power imbalances and inequities.”
-In this report, we use GBV to encompass a range of harms that include physical abuse, emotional abuse, financial abuse, sexual abuse, intimate partner (IPV) or domestic violence (DV), female genital mutilation/cutting (FGM/C), family violence, sexual assault, sexual exploitation, child sexual abuse (CSA), stalking, human trafficking, and transnational abandonment.
+In this report, we use GBV to encompass a range of harms that include physical abuse, emotional abuse, financial abuse, sexual abuse, intimate partner (IPV), domestic violence (DV), female genital mutilation/cutting (FGM/C), family violence, sexual assault, sexual exploitation, child sexual abuse (CSA), stalking, human trafficking, and transnational abandonment.

 We acknowledge that these forms of harm and abuse are not limited to sex or gender identity, and we use the term “gender-based violence” to reflect the language currently used in the movement.